As managers look to grow or launch funds quickly in response to investor interest, three paths forward offer different benefits and challenges.

 As domiciles such as Ireland call for more ‘substance’, the hurdles of time, resourcing and oversight required to set up your own ManCo are only increasing.
 Gone are the days when a P.O. box and a few business trips might suffice; now you need to have a significant, sustained local presence.
 The up-front investment and maintenance costs are substantial and include licensing fees, local office space and competing for talent to handle all the legal, regulatory and operational complexities.

 2. Retain fund ownership but outsource ManCo operations.
 This middle ground lets you hand off some responsibilities to a third-party management company, mitigating some – but not all – of the burden.

 Pros: Using a ManCo simplifies your access to the market and lets you leverage existing infrastructure and substance.
-Some components – regulatory compliance, governance and supervisory functions – are taken off your hands.
+Some components – such as fund administration oversight or regulatory reporting – are taken off your hands.